TopView/signal-say/README.md

 Note: You can use this with signal-cli with ANY phone, including an older flip phone, or even a land line.

+The file you care about is 'say' above.
+It has further instructions inside it or when you run: `say --help`

 ***

 **Requirements:**